|Case Answer: e360Insight vs. The Spamhaus Project|

 The obtaining of a US default judgment against a UK organization did not however have the expected outcome for the spammer, as default judgments from US courts are not recognized in the United Kingdom.
 A Plaintiff seeking to have a US default order enforced in the United Kingdom has no choice but to re-file the case in a British court of law and fully prove jurisdiction as well as the merits of the case under British law.
 Spamhaus had advised Mr Linhardt from the start that a US judgement would be invalid outside of the United States and that he would need to re-file his case in the United Kingdom.
 Spamhaus understands that David Linhardt did not wish to file in the United Kingdom because his spam activities were illegal here.

 Spamhaus withdrew from this US case because of serious failures of the US legal process which Spamhaus deemed to be unacceptable.
-These included (A) the lack of even basic enquiry into jurisdiction despite Spamhaus's obvious foreign status and its objections to jurisdiction, (B) the US judge ignored US Supreme Court instructions on the handling of cases involving foreign litigants, which resulted in the US court breaking the Hague Convention and attempting to carry out illegal pre-trail fishing expedition discovery in the United Kingdom .
+These included (A) the lack of even basic enquiry into jurisdiction by Judge Charles Kocoras despite Spamhaus's obvious foreign status and its objections to jurisdiction, (B) the ignoring by Judge Charles Kocoras of US Supreme Court instructions on the handling of cases involving foreign litigants, which resulted in the US court breaking the Hague Convention by attempting to carry out illegal pre-trail fishing expedition discovery in the United Kingdom .

 Spamhaus is however concerned at how far a US court will go before asking itself if it has jurisdiction or evidence to back up an allegation of jurisdiction before issuing orders to foreign entities, and is intending to appeal the absurd Illinois ruling in order to stamp out further attempts by spammers to abuse the US court system in this way.